Radar and Radio Range Simulation Using Fiber Optic Delay Lines

 In this article we will show how to make use of a relatively new technology—fiber optic microwave delay lines or FODL—to finally enable the measurement of key radar parameters.
 These tests include radar range accuracy, multipath effects, moving targets, and minimum discernible signal (Rx sensitivity)—all in a laboratory.

 Testing 95 percent of a radar system has always been an easy and interesting task.
 An abundance of test equipment has been available since the mid 1940s to do the job, including spectrum analyzers, power meters, signal generators, oscilloscopes, etc. Pulse width, frequency, rise/fall time, pulse profile, even FM deviation of chirp signals can easily be measured with a fairly simple suite of test equipment.

 Radar Range Accuracy

-However, “live” testing for range accuracy is expensive, time consuming, and in many cases, not as accurate as you might desire—not to mention the community’s concern about radiating high power microwaves over the local population.
+“Live” testing for range accuracy can be expensive, time consuming, and in many cases, not as accurate as you might desire, not to mention the community’s concern about radiating high power microwaves over the local population.
 To test a radar range, usually an airplane is sent out that squawks its position continuously while the tester monitors the radar’s range indicator for accuracy.
 Radar return signal quality is diminished by weather conditions, multipath interferences, as well as other transmitting signals nearby.

 Shorter range radars can use fixed targets such as putting a radar reflector on bore site towers, existing structures such as tall buildings, or even mountains.
 Again, the neighborhood and environment represent certain impediments.
 In fact, many modern types of radars transmit signals with complex phase modulation so any wobble of a bore site tower makes the reflections useless.